dantasfiles/dantasfiles.github.io/_cornell/econ.md

 **Development of Economic Thought and Institutions** `ECON 3300 (fa26)`
 - *The Industrial Revolution: A Very Short Intro.* by Robert C. Allen
-- *The Worldly Philosophers: The Lives, Times & Ideas Of The Great Economic Thinkers* by Robert L. Heilbroner
+- *The Worldly Philosophers: The Lives, Times & Ideas of the Great Economic Thinkers* by Robert L. Heilbroner

 **Urban Economics** `ECON 3855 (fa26)`
 - *Urban Economics* by Arthur O'Sullivan